Zorgonatis/Stabs-EDH/README.md

 ## Intended Model & Tuning

 - **Model:** `GLM-4.6`
-- **Tuning Plan:** This preset was created with the `z.ai coding plan`, but is fully compatible with any GLM-4.6 provider..
+- **Tuning Plan:** This preset was created with the `z.ai coding plan`, but is fully compatible with any GLM-4.6 provider.
+I continue to get the best output and most reliable thinking with the official z.ai API.

 The following parameters are enabled (Additional Parameters in your API Connections) to ensure thinking, sampling and top_k is set for creative writing.
-This is only strictly required for the coding plan API under Custom provider.
+This is only strictly required for the coding plan API under Custom provider (recommended over z.ai direct provider in ST).
 ```yaml
 thinking:
   type: "enabled"